Can Edibles Go Bad

 Keep the Container Away From Direct Sunlight

 Sunlight and the heat it generates can quickly break down the cannabinoids in your edibles.
 Therefore, it is best to use light-blocking containers to store your edibles and place them away from sunlight.
-While see-through containers are helpful, using opaque containers to keep your herb and edibles is the best option to prevent the light degradation of certain cannabinoids.

 Use Humidity Packs

-You might be surprised how useful humidity packs can be for preserving your edibles.
+You might be surprised at how useful humidity packs can be for preserving your edibles.
 Humidity packs help control the humidity conditions inside the container, which can extend how long your groceries can stay fresh while in storage.
-A couple of humidity packs can help preserve the ideal humidity so your edibles remain fresh for as long as you need to store them.
+A couple of humidity packs can help preserve the ideal humidity, so your edibles remain fresh for as long as you need to store them.

 Avoid Handling the Edibles Too Much

-If you want to try CBD, the CBD Gummies Mixed Flavors are a great way to start.
+If you want to try CBD, the CBD Gummies Mixed Flavors are a great place to start.
 With 25mg of CBD per gummy in a 12-pack with lots of different flavors, you can choose to take your cannabinoid dose discreetly whenever you want.
 And remember, these are fully non-psychoactive, so you can relax without feeling intoxicated.

 For something a little lower on the psychoactive dose, you can try out our Delta-8 THC Gummies.
 These have 30mg of Delta-8 THC per gummy but are easy to slice into pieces for microdosing.
-They come in different flavors with citric acid coating, perfect for achieving your wellness goals.
+They come in different flavors with a citric acid coating, perfect for achieving your wellness goals.
 Some people might prefer a little stronger dose.

 If you are interested in something a little stronger, you can get our fully hemp-derived Delta-9 Microdose Gummies in a mixed flavor pack.
 These come with 5mg of CBD and 5 mg of Delta-9 THC per edible, perfect to start taking THC for your wellness goals.

 However, you can also try the Delta-9 THC Gummies Mixed Variety for something a little stronger or for chronic pain.
 These have 15mg of CBD and 15mg of legal, hemp-derived THC for a stronger dose.
+If Delta-9 THC is not a good choice in your state, you can always try the HHC Gummies in the raspberry flavor with 25mg of this cannabinoid.

+HHC is thought to have 80% of THC’s potency and is fully legal at the federal level.
 Or, for a little mango flavor, you can try the Delta-10 THC Gummies in the mango flavor with 30mg of this cannabinoid per edible.

 Cannabis Edibles: FAQ

-Do edibles work if they are old?
+Do Edibles Work if they are Old?

 The therapeutic power of edibles remains intact for approximately 3 to 6 months, depending on how they are stored.
-After that, its potency and medicinal qualities will decline; although likely, they will still have some of it, it will likely be less.
-Nevertheless, if your edibles are already too old, you may not feel anything when eating them other than an unpleasant taste and perhaps even stomach discomfort.
+After that, its potency and medicinal qualities will decline; although they will likely still have some of it, it will likely be less.

-All edibles have different expiration times depending on the type of edible they are.
+All edibles have different expiration times, depending on the type of edible they are.
 While edibles like brownies or cookies can go bad in as little as a week, others like gummies or hard candies can last for months, even up to a year or more.
-In any case, edibles sold at licensed dispensaries often have an expiration date on their packages indicating when the edible is no longer safe to eat.
-It is best to always check the production date and expiration date of edibles before consuming or even buying them.